steveukx/git-js/simple-git/readme.md

 `git` binary, or where possible a parsed interpretation of the response.

 For type details of the response for each of the tasks, please see the [TypeScript definitions](https://github.com/steveukx/git-js/blob/main/simple-git/typings/simple-git.d.ts).

-# Upgrading from Version 2

-From v3 of `simple-git` you can now import as an ES module, Common JS module or as TypeScript with bundled type definitions.
-Upgrading from v2 will be seamless for any application not relying on APIs that were marked as deprecated in v2 (deprecation notices were logged to `stdout` as `console.warn` in v2).

 # API